 Benefit Consultants Group specializes in customized design and efficient implementation of retirement plans.
 We help you understand the important consideration involved in establishing a total retirement program.
-We draft all plan documents and forms and complete all the required steps to secure Internal Revenue Service (IRS) qualification for your plan.
-We invite you to partner with us to build a world class retirement plan.
+We provide plan documents and forms and complete all the required steps to secure Internal Revenue Service (IRS) qualification for your plan.
+We invite you to work with us to build a world class retirement plan.
 We design and administer a wide array of retirement plan solutions based on specific business needs, including:

 A 401(k) plan is a defined contribution (DC) plan, typically a profit sharing plan that contains a cash or